NUS-Fintech-Society/BC_generativeNFT/README.md

     - If you're successful, you should be able to see the contract address for the Token smart contract under 2_token_migration.js.

-3. Replace the `contractAddress` variable in config.js in `src/util/` with the contract address.
+3. Replace the `contractAddress` variable (local) in config.js in `src/util/` with the contract address.

 ### Adding A Local Account To MetaMask